shivshaktisahoo/communityClassroom/README.md

 # communityClassroom is OP
-Shiv Shakti says that this community is amazing.
+Shiv Shakti says that this community is amazing!